Airbnb offers to house up to 100,000 Ukrainian refugees for free - NewsBreak

 Nulty said housing is being paid through Airbnb, airbnb.org, and the generosity of some of their founders and others.
 But they’re going go where the need is.

 “Our goal here is to get as many folks into safe housing as possible.
 We’ve also heard from a lot of hosts who have said I’m willing to do this for free, which is just incredible.
 But, we understand that for many hosts, that’s just not possible.
-And so we’re stepping up and covering those stays,” Nulty explained.PHOTOS: War’s toll felt by children of Ukraine
+And so we’re stepping up and covering those stays,” Nulty explained.Worries grow over Putin’s stability, mindset

 Nulty said they’re working with several humanitarian organizations and refugee resettlement organizations, working directly with refugee families in helping them identify where they need to be in finding housing,